AgoraLab/agora-chat-uikit/1-to-1-and-group-chats/flutter/integrate/user-information.md

 }
 ```

-When the avatar nickname information is displayed in `ChatUIKit`, it will be obtained from the data you passed in `ChatUIKitProvider`.
+When the avatar nickname information is displayed in UIKit, it will be obtained from the data you passed in `ChatUIKitProvider`.
 If it is not obtained, `ChatUIKitProvider` will ask for data through `ChatUIKitProviderProfileHandler`.
-If you return the required `ChatUIKitProfile`, it will cache your return to reduce the number of requests.
+If you return the required data, it will cache your return to reduce the number of requests.
 If not, it will continue to ask for data the next time it is used.

 ## Set user information

-If you have your own app and user information, you can pass your user information to the `ChatUIKitProvider.instance.addProfiles(list)` method when the app starts.
+If you have your own app and user information, you can pass your user information to the `ChatUIKitProvider.instance.addProfiles(list` method when the app starts:

 ```dart
 ChatUIKitProvider.instance.addProfiles(list);